CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/xml/convert-xml/convert-structure-to-xml-block.md

 Converts a [Structure][Structure Property] to [Xml][Xml Property].

-Each top level [Key][Keys] will be converted using the following rules:
+Each top-level [Key][Keys] will be converted using the following rules:

 * [Keys][] become [Nodes][Xml Nodes]
 * [Items][] become the values of the corresponding node.